johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 #### Different Message Formats

 One thing we can do, now that we have an all-Nest version and a native TypeScript/NATS version of the requestor and responder, is examine the actual NATS messages exchanged.
-You can and should do this yourself, but let's cut right to the chase.
+You can and should do this yourself (for now, you can examine the NATS logs produced by following [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-nest-configuration) and [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-native-app-configuration)), but let's cut right to the chase.
 Nest encodes message payloads in a format that is probably **not directly compatible with the format used by your external app**.
 We'll address why that is, and how to resolve the incompatibility, below.
 Now we're getting to the meaty part of the article series!

 **Note**: the following representations of the actual messages as seen in the NATS server log take a few **small** liberties to simplify and clarify.
 What you'll actually see in the logs is slightly more verbose.
 To see the NATS log messages yourself, follow [these instructions]().